 Published February-April 1990 in FreeNY

-In "Fact and Value," the 5/89 Intellectual Activist essay in which Pope Leonard Peikoff officially excommunicates heretic David Kelley from the Church of Objectivism, His Holiness finally presents an ex cathedra pronouncement on the nature of "the cause of all the schisms which have plagued the Objectivist movement through the years."
-Contrary to what other sources might have said, the cause, we learn, is not
+In "Fact and Value," the May 1989 Intellectual Activist encyclical in which Pope Leonard Peikoff excommunicates heretic David Kelley from the Church of Objectivism, His Holiness finally presents an ex cathedra pronouncement on "the cause of all the schisms which have plagued the Objectivist movement through the years."
+Contrary to what other sources might suggest, the cause, we learn, is not

 differences in regard to love affairs or political strategy or proselytizing techniques or anybody's personality.
 The cause is fundamental and philosophical: if you grasp and accept the concept of "objectivity," in all its implications, then you accept Objectivism, you live by it and you revere Ayn Rand for defining it.
 If you fail fully to grasp and accept the concept, whether your failure is deliberate or otherwise, you eventually drift away from Ayn Rand's orbit, or rewrite her viewpoint or turn openly into her enemy.

 Apparently having failed to grasp "objectivity," Kelley (a PhD in philosophy from Princeton University) has now become the latest "enemy" of Ayn Rand—i.e., the latest enemy of the Truth.